 If you’ve ever read about The Binge-Restrict Cycle, you’ll see that everyone agrees on the problem at the behavioral level.

-However, people disagree about what causes the problem, and they seemingly disagree on how to solve the problem.
+However, people disagree about what causes the problem and seem to disagree on how to solve it.

 The two “thesis-antithesis” positions we’ll examine now are Intuitive Eating and Bright Line.

-Let’s examine two different approaches to reducing nutrient deficiencies, overcoming the Binge-Restrict Cycle, and eating sustainably and healthily.
+Let’s examine two approaches to reducing nutrient deficiencies: overcoming the Binge-Restrict Cycle and eating sustainably and healthily.

-If we can see what two, distinct sets of approaches have in common regarding the solution to this problem, then we’ll be “in the middle” and have balance.
+If we can see what two distinct approaches to solving this problem have in common, we’ll be “in the middle” and have balance.

 We’ll have a synthesis.

-Remember – first, we must understand a thesis (what causes Binge-Restrict Cycle according to Intuitive Eating).
-Then we need to understand it’s antithesis (what causes Binge-Restrict Cycle according to Bright Line).
+Remember – first, we must understand a thesis (what causes the Binge-Restrict Cycle according to Intuitive Eating).
+Then, we must understand its antithesis (what causes the Binge-Restrict Cycle according to Bright Line).

-In the rest of this section, we’ll talk about a thesis from Intuitive Eating and its relatives, and its antithesis from Bright Line and its relatives.
+In the rest of this section, we’ll discuss a thesis from Intuitive Eating and its relatives and its antithesis from Bright Line and its relatives.

 What causes the Binge-Restrict Cycle problem?

-Intuitive Eating and related approaches like Health At Every Size, Anti Diet, and many others believe deprivation is the core cause of Binge-Restrict Cycle.
+Intuitive Eating and related approaches, such as Health At Every Size, Anti Diet, and many others, believe deprivation is the core cause of the Binge-Restrict Cycle.

 In contrast, Overeaters Anonymous Programs and related approaches like Bright Line, GAPS, etc., believe that processed chemicals combined with genetic susceptibility explain symptoms of food addiction and the Binge-Restrict Cycle (like weight gain, fatigue, compromised immune system, etc).